malicialab/avclass/README.md

 For more details you can refer to our RAID 2016 paper.

+**Output**

+The above command outputs two files:
+*malheurReference.gen* and *malheurReference_lb.gen*.
+Each of them has 2 columns: token and number of families where the token was observed.
+File *malheurReference.gen* is the final output with the detected generic tokens for which the number of families is above the given threshold.
+The file *malheurReference_lb.gen* has this information for all tokens.
+Thus, *malheurReference.gen* is a subset of *malheurReference_lb.gen*.

 ## Preparation: Alias Detection

 Different vendors may assign different names (i.e., aliases) for the same